guardian/source/src/core/components/label/README.md

 ### How to use

-For context and visual guides relating to button usage see the [Source Design System website](https://theguardian.design/2a1e5182b/p/40151e-label/b/86af7d).
+For context and visual guides relating to label usage see the [Source Design System website](https://theguardian.design/2a1e5182b/p/40151e-label/b/86af7d).

 ## Supported themes